Wigner dynamics for quantum gases under inhomogeneous gain and loss processes with dephasing: Hydrodynamics

-indicates the Poisson bracket, describing the closed dynamics at the lower order in the $\partial_x$, $\partial_p$ derivatives \cite{PhysRevB.96.220302,Fagotti_2020,moyal_1949,PhysRevA.104.013314,Dean_2019}.
-For a recap of the meaning of each parameter, see Table~\ref{tab:coefficients}.
-Notice that the presence of the external environment introduces terms of zero order in the $\partial_x$, $\partial_p$ derivatives which, obviously, cannot be neglected.
 Eq.~\eqref{Hydro_eq_21} is our main result.
 It provides a compact partial differential equation for the Wigner function, describing inhomogeneous gain and loss terms, in both position and momentum space, as well as dephasing.
-Observe the presence of non local terms in Eq.~\eqref{Hydro_eq_21}, making it difficult to find the full analytical solution. \end{widetext}
+Observe the presence of non local terms in Eq.~\eqref{Hydro_eq_21}, making it difficult to find the full analytical solution.
+Unlike the case for isolated systems, the external environment introduces terms of zero order in the $\partial_x$, $\partial_p$ derivatives.

+Regarding the range of applicability of the truncation of higher order derivatives, Eq.~\eqref{Hydro_eq} suggests that the approximation is more inefficient for open systems.
+Indeed, in absence of external baths, the Wigner dynamics may be studied by the classical evolution plus quantum corrections at the third order in the partial derivatives.
+On the other hand, Eq.~\eqref{Hydro_eq_21} neglects contributions of the second order in the partial derivatives, involving jump rates.
+As a consequence of this, the reasonableness of the truncation operation needs to be evaluated more carefully, case by case. \end{widetext}

 Eq. \eqref{Hydro_eq_21} can be described as a stochastic average over individual trajectories of classical particles.
 In the same spirit of the generalized hydrodynamic description (GHD), weakly-entangled but highly excited initial states behave like a reservoir of classical non-interacting quasi-particles.
-For closed systems, at $t>0$ the particle dynamics is governed by the Newton's laws and the total number of particles is a constant of motion ($[\hat{H},\hat{N}_p]=0$).
+For closed systems, at $t>0$ the particle dynamics is governed by Newton’s laws and the total number of particles is a constant of motion ($[\hat{H},\hat{N}_p]=0$).
 For instance, in the absence of local potentials, the particles spread ballistically with group velocity $v_p=\partial_p \epsilon_p$.
 A non zero local potential breaks the momentum conservation and any excitation in the phase-space point $(x_0,p_0)$ at time $t_0$ moves to $(x_0+v_{p_0}dt,p_0+\mathcal{F}_{x_0}dt)$ at time $t_0+dt$, with $\mathcal{F}_x=-\partial_x\mathcal{V}_x$.